 What do I need to bring for my tour?

-Bring a towel, bathing suit, sunscreen and a hat.
+Bring a towel, swimwear, sunscreen, a hat, and any medications you may need.
 We also suggest a light sweater or wind-breaker for afternoon trips.

 Can I wear shoes on the boat?

 We have a shoe bin on the dock for you to leave your shoes.
 If you would like to keep your shoes on, just let the captain know and we will be more than happy to work with you.
 Please be advised that leaving your shoes on during the trip may limit your movement on the boat.
 Also, only shoes that are designed to be worn in a wet environment will be allowed.
 They must have an enclosed toe and heel with a flat soft sole.
 No slippers, flip flops, or heels.
 Remember, if your shoes get wet they may get slippery.
 You may be asked to remove them or remain seated for your safety.